Skip to content

 APM in CI/CD

-APM integrates into your CI/CD pipeline to ensure agent context is always up to date and compiled correctly.
+APM integrates into your CI/CD pipeline to ensure agent context is always up to date.

 Use the official apm-action to install APM and run commands in your workflows: